 Working with Scenario Architecture on your project

+We use innovative 3D design and visualisation tools on all our projects.
+Our experience shows that real-time visualisations and virtual reality are extremely efficient for simulating natural light and choosing finishes, fixtures and fittings.
 We also use 3D building information modelling (BIM) technology to produce reliable construction information, so all our data comes from an accurate 3D model.
-Using this technology collaboratively with consultants and contractors is proven to save our clients time and money.
+Using this technology collaboratively with consultants and contractors saves our clients time and money.

 A Chartered Institute of Building case study featuring a Scenario project demonstrates the great benefits of this advanced technology for domestic architecture.